 Mount Vernon near Alexandria in Fairfax County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in this topic list: Architecture.
+This historical marker is listed in these topic lists: Architecture • Natural Resources • Science & Medicine.
 In addition, it is included in the Former U.S. Presidents: #01 George Washington series list.
-A significant historical month for this entry is June 1798.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Upper Garden (within shouting distance of this marker); Bowling Green (within shouting distance of this marker); Wood That Looks Like Stone (within shouting distance of this marker); Botanical Garden (about 300 feet away, measured in a direct line); Colonial Revival Garden (about 300 feet away); Lower (Kitchen) Garden (about 300 feet away); Gardener's House (about 300 feet away); Welcome to Mount Vernon (about 300 feet away).
+George Washington's Forest (within shouting distance of this marker); Washington's Trees (within shouting distance of this marker); Sunrise to Sunset (within shouting distance of this marker); Slave Cabin (within shouting distance of this marker); Tomb of Washington (within shouting distance of this marker); Domestic Animals (within shouting distance of this marker); Creatures in the Forest (within shouting distance of this marker); George Washington (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Alexandria.